Jason890102/Deep-Learning/Assignment_1_Image_classification/README.md

 ## Assignment 1 - image classification
-#### image classification pipeline
+### image classification pipeline
-1. 將images分成train、validation、test三份dataset，train部分因時間關係，每個類別只取120張來做訓練
+##### 1. The images are divided into three datasets: train, validation, and test.
+Due to time constraints, only 120 images are taken for each category in the train dataset for training purposes.
-2. 讀取三份dataset各自用HOG做image feature extraction並把feature存成np.array
+##### 2. Read each of the three datasets, perform image feature extraction using HOG, and store the resulting features as np.arrays.
-3. 分別使用K-NN、Decision Tree、Logistic Regression、SVC、adaBoost做分類
+##### 3. Perform classification using K-NN, Decision Tree, Logistic Regression, SVC, and adaBoost respectively.